sami-dev/MultiBrandLoginPage/README.md

 # A. Introduction<a id="sec-1" name="sec-1"></a>
 In multi-brand companies, there is often need to have **multiple brand experiences for all applications** .
 A different theme is required for each brand.
 For Example: A blue theme for Blue Brand and a green theme for Green Brand.
 Dynamic branding is ideal for multi-brand companies.
 You can create a single login page that determines which brand appears at run time.
 All brands are served from the same login page and integrated with single Identity Provider.

-Also, when you are designing the authentication experience for brand applications in your organization, you have to choose whether the user authentication flow will use **Universal/Central (More secured way of user authentication)** or **Application specific Embedded Login page (Less secured way of user authentication)**.
+When you are designing the authentication experience for brand applications in your organization, you have to choose whether the user authentication flow will use **Universal/Central (More secured way of user authentication)** or **Application specific Embedded Login page (Less secured way of user authentication)**.
 Universal Login page provided by Identity provider is always a more secured way of user authentication.
 In case of a Universal Login page, when the users try to log in they are redirected to a central Login page hosted by Identity Provider, through which authentication is performed, and then they are redirected back to the protected application (e.g. Google Apps or Microsoft Office365 Apps).
+Each custom sign-in page is hosted on a custom domain URL e.g. login.<brand>.com.

-In our scenario, **MM Corporation** has a single user base to handle its two brands, **Blue brand** and **Green brand**.
+In our scenario, **Franchise Org Corporation** has a single user base to handle its two brands (could be "n" brands), **Blue brand** and **Green brand**.
 The corporation uses dynamic branding to customize the applications (including login experience) for each brand.
 When users click login link on each protected application, he/she will be presented with a login page based on the brand indicated in the login URL (dynamic branding).
 Login page is hosted on central location.
 User is authenticated against a single Identity Provider and redirected back to protected brand application after user authentication.
 Sign-in and Sign-out experiences are implemented via standardized sign-in protocols.

-If you are also designing a solution for a multi-brand company then the solution provided in this GitHub repository is applicable to you.
+If you are designing a solution for a multi-brand company then the solution provided in this GitHub repository is applicable to you.
 This solution applies if you have selected **Okta as an Identity Management System (Identity Provider)** for your organization.

 ## Summary of Requirements:
 Here is summary of requirements for a multi-brand company login page: